 STEP 2.
 PICK YOUR FAVORITE VEGGIES.

 This is where the fun begins!
 Ideally I would have at least 3 types of vegetables in there.
 You may also add fruits but I suggest to keep it to a 1:3 ratio with more veggies than fruits.
 My top picks are carrots, asparagus, capsicum, onions, beets, cucumber, mushrooms, celery, tomatoes, raddish.
 Cauliflowers and broccolis are great when roasted with a bit of paprika or turmeric.
-While for grilled options, I would go with pumpkin, sweet potatoes, and zucchinis.
-For fruits I also like to add mandarins, apples, grapes, and even mangoes when in season.
-I also love sundried tomatoes and olives for that mediterranean twist.
+While for grilled options, you can go for pumpkin, sweet potatoes, and zucchinis.
+For fruits you can add mandarins, apples, grapes, and even mangoes when in season.
+Sundried tomatoes and olives are great for that mediterranean twist.

 Don’t be afraid to try out new flavors.
 And go for as many colors as you can.
 The deeper the color, the more nutrients it has.
 So get those bright reds and purples in there!
 You can even play around with the texture when cutting them.
 You can have them julienned, cubed, grated, or have them in thin strips using a peeler for that fine dining kinda look.
 We eat with our eyes, so make it as pretty as you can.